Sshahryar/Early-Java-Programs-/README.md

 ### Description:

-Create a SurfsUp application that prompts the user for the wave height and then displays "Great day for surfing!" when the waves are 6 feet and over.
+Create a SurfsUp application that prompts the user for the wave height and then displays an appropriate activity for the wave height.

 ### Source code: